sensetogether/ContextSense/README.md

 3.8.1 is preferred)

 Place the jar file that just has been downloaded into the "app/libs" folder of the #ContextSense app directory, through Windows Explorer or Mac Finder.
-Then open "Project" files view in android on the left side of Android Studio, find the "libs" folder, right click the "weka-stable-3.8.1-SNAPSHOT.jar" file, and select "Add as Library".
+Then open "Project" files view in android on the left side of Android Studio, find the "libs" folder, right-click the "weka-stable-3.8.1-SNAPSHOT.jar" file, and select "Add as Library".

 Running on the mobile phone:
 ------------------------------------------------